zailua/Projeto-Recode/README.md

 ## Run
 #### Step 1 - C#
+must have some `SQL Database`, the default `SQL Database` is `SQLserver`, you can change the dependency for another `SQL Database` in `JSON`, with this settled, have to change the String connection, you can also provide a SQL file.
+#### Step 2
-in visual studio go for nugget console and type - update database, then run the project with IIS express
+In visual studio go for nugget console and type `update database`, then run the project with IIS express.